-To archive data for long periods of time I recommended the SanDisk Extreme Go retractable USB Drive.
+To archive data for long periods of time I recommend the SanDisk Extreme Go USB Drive.

 I chose this model because of: